Our Dual Diagnosis Program

 Treatment Options at St. Mary's Wellness Center

-St. Mary’s Wellness Center approaches the treatment of self-harm with a variety of therapeutic strategies designed to address the underlying emotional issues:
+St. Mary’s Wellness Center approaches the treatment of self-harm with a variety of therapeutic strategies designed to address the underlying emotional issues.
+A treatment plan may include:

-Cognitive-behavioral therapy (CBT) to help develop healthy coping mechanisms.
+Cognitive-behavioral therapy (CBT) and other talk therapy modalities to help develop healthy coping skills.

 Provides support and coping strategies from peers who face similar challenges.